vansant/Climate-Hub-Maps/Doc/README.md

 downloaded_netcdf_layers/
 Folder than contains all geotiff (raster) layers for the downloaded NetCDF Files

+clipped_netcdf_layers/
+Folder than contains all clipped geotiff (raster) layers for each feature class region in the Region feature dataset in ClimateHub.gdb

 # /Scripts Folder
 ./requests
  Python HTTP Requests for Humans™ module from Kenneth Reitz